Toniq-Labs/fleek-iterative-deploy/README.md

 ## Skipping deploy

 To skip a deploy, add `nobuild!` or `!nobuild` to your latest commit message before pushing to your branch.
-This will abort the deploy before it starts!
+This will abort the deploy before it starts.

+## Forcing a deploy

+To force a deploy, add `forcefleekdeploy!` or `!forcefleekdeploy` to your latest commit message before pushing.
+This will skip checking if any changes have been made since the last deploy, and just let Fleek handle all of that.

 # Example